 Getting Salespeople on the Same Page

-Your value proposition should be not only well defined, but also easily accessible to your team within your knowledge management system.
-Everyone should have it on the tip of their tongue if asked, and know how it applies differently to the primary personas you target.
+A knowledge management platform provides an easily accessible place for your value proposition–and related sales collateral–to live.
+Making the company’s value proposition easy to find should allow everyone to have it on the tip of their tongue if asked, and to understand how it applies differently to the primary personas you target.

 Making It Easier for Sales and Marketing to Help Each Other